Travis Fryman

-David Travis Fryman (born March 25, 1969) is an American former Major League Baseball third baseman shortstop, and a hitting instructor for the Cleveland Guardians farm system.
-He also managed the Mahoning Valley Scrappers from 2008 to 2010 and in 2015, his final year in baseball.
+David Travis Fryman (born March 25, 1969) is an American former professional baseball third baseman who played in Major League Baseball for the Detroit Tigers and Cleveland Indians from 1990 to 2002.
+He is currently a hitting instructor for the Cleveland Guardians farm system, and he also managed the Mahoning Valley Scrappers from 2008 to 2010 as well as in 2015.

 Early life

 Fryman was born in Lexington, Kentucky, to Bill Fryman, a basketball coach and tire store manager.
 The family moved to Pensacola, Florida, when Fryman was three years old, and variously lived in Pensacola and Orlando.
 Fryman attended a Baptist church every Sunday as a child.
-He led Gonzalez Tate High School to a Florida high-school championship over Lake Mary High School at Rollins College in 1986.
+He led Gonzalez J. M. Tate High School to a Florida high-school championship over Lake Mary High School at Rollins College in 1986.

 Detroit Tigers

 The Detroit Tigers drafted Fryman in the first round of the 1987 Major League Baseball draft out of Tate High School in Pensacola.
 He debuted with the Tigers at Tiger Stadium on July 7, 1990, in a 4–0 loss to the Kansas City Royals, playing shortstop, but ended up seeing more time at third over the course of his first season in the majors.

 Fryman split time between short and third in 1991 before an injury to Alan Trammell allowed him to inherit the starting shortstop job in 1992.
 He hit 20 home runs and drove in 96 runs to earn his first All-Star selection, and win the American League Silver Slugger Award at his position.

 Fryman started 1993 at shortstop, but earned the third base job by the end of the season.
 He remained at third for Detroit until joining the expansion Arizona Diamondbacks via a trade following the 1997 season for Matt Drews.
 Two weeks after joining the Diamondbacks, Fryman was traded again, along with pitcher Tom Martin, to the Indians for third baseman Matt Williams.